badeendjuh/dokubootstrap-simplified/README.md

 Tested with Dokuwiki "Binky" only.

-This theme is intended primarily for small sites that are modified by one or so people.
+This theme is intended primarily for small sites that are modified by only a handfull of people.
 Effort has been made to make public facing things look nice, but non-public interfaces (e.g., edit interfaces, admin, configuration settings) may not have been updated and may appear ugly.
 These should still be functional.

-DokuWiki's "Binky" release puts some links in <bdi> tags.
-This causes some links to look unstyled.
-This could be fixed by modifying how DokuWiki generates these links.
-Instead, the file js/change_dokuwiki_structure.js dynamically modifies the DOM structure to fix this by detaching and reattaching such links.
-Yes, that "solution" seems a bit hacky.
-But, I'd rather not require that people modify DokuWiki's source code just to get this theme to work.
+please have a carefull look at js/modifications.js; it contains some client side fixing of markup, which could be done in the Dokuwiki core code, but that's to deep a change to be included in this template.
+The comments in the .js file should provide suffiecient clarification on the purpose of each statement.

 ##  Bugs